 One of the more expensive towns to stay in on the Outer Banks.
 A few nice outdoor shopping complexes and home to The Blue Point, a truly exceptional place for dinner.

-Many historic flat top houses that were built decades ago.
+Many historic flat top houses were built decades ago.
 Not a ton of vacation rental homes to choose from, but there are a few really nice ones.
 Many well-off locals live in Southern Shores.
-Town does lack public beach accesses so be careful when booking a rental home.
+The town does lack public beach access so be careful when booking a rental home.

 There is so much to love about Kitty Hawk!

-Many great restaurants located here including Rundown Cafe, Bad Bean Baja Grill, Art’s Place and The Black Pelican.
-A portion of NC 12 in Kitty Hawk is frequently washed away about hurricanes and nor’easters.
+Many great restaurants are located here including Rundown Cafe, Bad Bean Baja Grill, Art’s Place and, The Black Pelican.
+A portion of NC 12 in Kitty Hawk is frequently washed away by hurricanes and nor’easters.
 Hilton Garden Inn is in this town if you want a quick Outer Banks getaway, arguably the nicest chain hotel on the OBX.

 Kill Devil Hills